koronkowy/koronkowy/README.md

 -   [The Diana Initiative (TDI)](https://www.dianainitiative.org/): Volunteer as a community manager and InfoBooth volunteer for the 2020 TDI conference including learning how to spot and report abuse, troubleshoot the [Hopin](https://hopin.com/) platform, and more.

 -   [ToorCon](https://toorcon.net/) / [ToorCamp](https://toorcamp.toorcon.net/): Attended Toorcon in 2021.
 This conference is fantastic at making opportunities for genuine connection to happen and brings fantastic speakers yearly to San Diego.
 One day I will make it out to ToorCamp.

--   [Hushcon](https://hushcon.com/): Attended Hushcon West in 2019, and from here on out.
-This is a premier security conference with hush rules on all talks that happen.
-Attended Hudhcon East in 2022, and plan to attend Hushcon West again in 2022.

 -   [Security BSides](http://www.securitybsides.com/) - [BSides Las Vegas](https://www.bsideslv.org/): As a BSides organizer I attended BSides Las Vegas in 2019 which is a fantastic Security BSides but also there’s a meetup within this conference where BSides organizers from all over share knowledge.